pgsleepy/ultimatexr.io-1/content/docs/multiplayer/adding-multiplayer-support.md

 ![](/docs/multiplayer/media/adding-multiplayer-support/ViewGlobalComponentInfo.png)

 Whenever the selected networking system is changed, the `UxrNetworkManager` will automatically remove the old components and configure the new ones.
 These components are (XXX being the selected system):
 - **UltimateXR connectors**: A `UxrXXXNetwork` component for the networking and `UxrXXXVoiceNetwork` component if a voice-over-network was also enabled.
-These are responsible for adding the other components below.
+These are responsible for adding the components listed below:
 - **UltimateXR networking avatar component**: A `UxrXXXAvatar` component is added to each registered avatar prefab.
 These manage the actual communication through RPCs (Remote Procedure Calls) using the networking SDK.
 - **Native global networking components**: Native network managers and components from the selected network system, which provide the core networking functionality.
 - **Native GameObject networking components**: Native network components like `NetworkObject` and `NetworkTransform` from the selected network system, responsible for synchronizing the position and orientation of movable objects, such as avatar heads and hands.